beringresearch/ivis/docs/supervised.rst

-It is possible to control the relative importance Ivis places on the labels when training in supervised mode with the ``classification_weight`` parameter.
-This variable should be a float between 0.0 to 1.0, with higher values resulting in classification affecting the training process more, and smaller values resulting in it impacting the training less.
+It is possible to control the relative importance Ivis places on the labels when training in supervised mode with the ``supervision_weight`` parameter.
+This variable should be a float between 0.0 to 1.0, with higher values resulting in supervision affecting the training process more, and smaller values resulting in it impacting the training less.
 By default, the parameter is set to 0.5.
 Increasing it to 0.8 will result in more cleanly separated classes.